pakeke-constructor/Cyan/README.md

 # Cyan
+### Warning: As of 01/09/2020, This library has not been heavily tested.
+Use at own risk!

-Cyan is a lightweight ECS library built for LOVE.
+Cyan is a lightweight ECS library built for lua, inspired from Concord and other ECS libs.

 It is designed to have a very minimalistic and intuitive API whilst having time complexities among the best ECS libaries out there.